An investor in emerging market equity should pay attention to these.

 Researchers often separate the middle from the lower classes by income.
 This may lead to wrong assumptions if you do not consider local prices or economic changes.

-Therefore, a growing middle class results in an explosive demand for non-basic items like cars, electronics, digital services, food delivery, etc.
+Therefore, a growing middle-class results in an explosive demand for non-basic items like cars, electronics, digital services, food delivery, etc.

 The immense market of 1.0 engine cars in Brazil is an example of how the automotive industry adapted an item (cars) for the purchasing power of the local middle class.
 Many of the vehicles sold in Brazil, like the Volkswagen Gol, were domestically developed, stripping out accessories to reduce the price and increase affordability while keeping a modern, pleasant design.
 The Gol was the best-selling car in Brazil for 27 consecutive years, from 1987 to 2014.
 Later it went to other emerging markets like Argentina, where it also turned into a best-seller.

-The skyrocketing increase in the middle-class size in India, Brazil, China, or Indonesia includes almost two billion people, spending nearly $7 trillion per year.
+The skyrocketing increase in the middle-class size in India, Brazil, China, and Indonesia includes almost two billion people, spending nearly $7 trillion per year.
 A figure that can reach $20 trillion during the next decade and be akin to the growth experienced by Post-War Europe, as explained by David Court and Laxman Narasimhan for McKinsey Quarterly:

 These new spenders offer an opportunity for early winners to gain lasting advantages, just as companies in Europe and the United States did at similar points in their development.
 In 17 product categories in the United States, for example, we found that the market leader in 1925 remained the number-one or number-two player for the rest of the century.
 These companies include Kraft Foods (Nabisco), which led in biscuits; Del Monte Foods, in canned fruit; and Wrigley, in chewing gum.